WhySooooFurious/Ultimate-Sideloading-Guide/docs/translation.md

      See how I changed the text without changing any special characters, kept the spacing and important English words such as Discord Server the same?
      This is a example of a good translation.

+5. **Saving**
-5. Save your translated file.
+   - Save your translated file.
 Congratulations, you have successfully translated a file!

 ---